Our vision of keeping kindness at the heart of our care underpins the ethos of our entire organisation.

 Moving into a care home doesn’t mean residents need to leave their previous life behind.
 We’re there to help them to celebrate cherished memories as well as create new ones.

-At Sanctuary Care we have over 60 warm and welcoming care homes in England where we provide care and support to more than 3000 residents.
+At Sanctuary Care we have over 100 warm and welcoming care homes in England and Scotland where we provide care and support to more than 5000 residents.

 We have a range of care homes including residential care homes, nursing care homes and dementia care homes, all of which provide a range of long term and respite care and support.